The Graduated Approach

 You might want to do this at a parent consultation session or to make a separate appointment to see them.
 If you want to, you could ask for the meeting in writing or by email, setting out what it is you want to talk about.

-After you have spoken to the key worker/class teacher, they may involve another teacher in the school known as the special educational needs coordinator (SENCo).
+After you have spoken to the key worker or class teacher, they may involve another teacher in the school known as the SENCo.

 The SENCo has responsibility for what happens on a day-to-day basis in the school for pupils with special educational needs.

-The centre manager, head teacher and school governors also have responsibilities in law, in relation to children with special educational needs.
+The centre manager, head teacher and school governors also have responsibilities in law, concerning children with special educational needs.

 Key workers or class teachers, supported by the senior leadership team and the SENCo should make regular assessments of progress for all pupils.
 These should seek to identify pupils making less than expected progress given their age and individual circumstances.